larpchronicles/rules/chronicles-rulebook.md

 * During check out, after packing up, please help clean and sanitize surfaces, bathrooms, floors, any used dishes, and common areas.
 Please take all trash to the dumpsters.
 * Once you have unloaded your vehicle, please park it in the parking area in front of Camp Master and Booth or at the Archery Range.
 Please do not park in front of the Sailing Center.

+### Camp Loud Thunder
+* Vehicles are restricted to the large parking lot across the street from the Admin building, by the flag poles.
+Do not drive on the grass or into campsite areas.
+Do not park on the gravel roads.
+If assistance is needed to move items between your vehicle and the building, please see the site Caretaker.
+* During check out, after packing up, please help clean and sanitize surfaces, bathrooms, floors, any used dishes, and common areas.
+Please take all trash to the dumpsters.

 ## Cabins

 ---